mkrogemann/try-until/README.md

 Supported Rubies
 ================

-The gem has been developed in MRI 1.9.3 and is being continuously tested in MRI 1.9.3 and 2.0.0 plus jruby-head in 1.9-mode and rbx-head in 1.9-mode.
+The gem has been developed in MRI 1.9.3 and is being continuously tested in MRI 1.9.3 and 2.0.0 plus jruby-head in 1.9-mode and rbx.

 What's next?
 ============